Roman von Ungern-Sternberg: Mongolia and Ungern (February to August 1921)

 Ungern, Mongolian lamas and princes brought the Bogd Khan from Manjusri Monastery to Urga on 21 February 1921.
 On 22 February, a solemn ceremony took place to restore the Bogd Khan to the throne.
 As a reward for ousting the Chinese from Urga, the Bogd Khan granted Ungern the high hereditary title darkhan khoshoi chin wang in the degree of khan, and other privileges.
 Other officers, lamas and princes who had participated in these events also received high titles and awards.

 On 22 February 1921, Mongolia was proclaimed an independent monarchy.
 Supreme power over Mongolia belonged to the Bogd Khan, or the 8th Bogd Gegen Jebtsundamba Khutuktu.

 Ossendowski had served as an official in Kolchak's government and, after its collapse, fled to Mongolia.
 He became one of Ungern's very few friends, and in 1922, published a best-selling book in English, Beasts, Men and Gods, about his adventures in Siberia and Mongolia.
 Comparison of Ossendowski's diary with his book and documents on Mongolia revealed that his reports on Mongolia at Ungern are largely true, except for a few stories.
 Ossendowski was the first to describe Ungern's views in terms of Theosophy, but Ungern himself had never been a Theosophist.

 A similar novel, Asian Odyssey, written by Dmitri Alioshin, who was a soldier in Ungern's forces, describes the millenarist beliefs common among Ungern's supporters:

 The whole world is rotten.
 Greed, hatred and cruelty are in the saddle.
 We intend to organize a new empire; a new civilization.
 It will be called the Middle Asiatic Buddhist Empire, carved out of Mongolia, Manchuria and Eastern Siberia.
 Communication has already been established for that purpose with Djan-Zo-Lin, the war lord of Manchuria, and with Hutukhta, the Living Buddha of Mongolia.
 Here in these historic plains we will organize an army as powerful as that of Genghis Khan.
 Then we will move, as that great man did, and smash the whole of Europe.
 The world must die so that a new and better world may come forth, reincarnated on a higher plane.

+According to the interrogation protocol, which is given in the book "Baron Ungern in Documents and Memoirs," he never sought the independence of Mongolia:

+I didn't even think about sovereignty of Mongolia.
+I spoke of independence in the sense that it was just a slogan.
+I imagined Mongolia's fate as being subservient to the Manchu Khan...
+I believed that under the leadership of the Manchu Khan, a circle such as Mongolia, Tibet, China, and all the nomadic peoples of Siberia and the Central Asian lands would be created.
+All my correspondence with the outside world was aimed at establishing this order.
+I wrote about this several times to the Chinese monarchist generals Li Zhangkui (Zhang Kun) and others, proving to them the need to begin saving humanity from destruction by reviving a strong stronghold of culture - the kings.